karmab/aicli/doc/index.md

 Running `aicli update hosts --paramfile my_params.yml` will change the roles of the hosts with the corresponding name, if found, and add the specified extra_args for the second host.

+You can either use the name to match a host, or specify id (to match system uuid) or mac (to match any mac address from the host inventory) so that the name of the host can be forced.

 ### Updating cluster

 At this step, you might need to update cluster data so that the cluster is ready to install.